 How can we be sure there is a balance of opinion on the panel?

 What if a majority dislike Salmon and the thought of independence?
 How can we be sure a jury member is not a shill, or for that matter, one appear as a witness for the prosecution a paid agent of the British state?
-Salmond will need an Atticus Finch wielding a rapier.
+Salmond will need an Atticus Finch to defend him, and even Finch lost against bigotry.
 On the positive side, one or a few jurors will be admirers of Salmond.
 Hard not to think, as in Tommy Sheridan’s first case, individual jurists might be tempted not to let the rotten unionist press hang their hero.

 Someone attending the case should keep a journal of events, it is history in the making.